On the Computational Properties of Obviously Strategy-Proof Mechanisms

+We will also sometimes use the following intuitive terminology.
+By definition, each vertex $v$ has the associated \textbf{query} $(P(v),T^v,\{T_{P(v)}^e\}_{e\in\out(v)})$ that asks player $P(v)$ which partition element $T_{P(v)}^e$ contains their type, given that the overall type profile lies in $T^v$.
+We say this query is \textbf{obvious} if~(\ref{eq:oquery}) holds for any $t_i$ and $t_i'$ that diverge at $v$, and any $t_{-i}, t'_{-i} \in T_{-i}^v$.
+Then a mechanism is OSP if and only if the query at every vertex is obvious.

-We say that $c$ is \textbf{OSP-implementable} if there exists an OSP mechanism for $c$. \end{definition} It is worth contrasting \Cref{def:SP} and \Cref{def:OSP}. \Cref{def:SP} is a state-by-state comparison; for any $t_{-i}$, type $t_i$ must prefer truthful reporting to any deviation.
+We now contrast \Cref{def:SP} and \Cref{def:OSP}. \Cref{def:SP} is a state-by-state comparison; for any $t_{-i}$, type $t_i$ must prefer truthful reporting to any deviation.
 By contrast, \Cref{def:OSP} compares every possible outcome following the truthful report to every possible outcome following a deviation, but restricts this comparison to vertices at which play diverges.
 This property depends on the extensive form of the mechanism.

 \Cref{def:OSP} is a stronger requirement than \Cref{def:SP}.
 For any choice rule $c$, if $c$ is OSP-implementable, then $c$ is SP.

 The original definition of OSP restricts attention to mechanisms with a uniform bound on the depth of the game tree \citep{li_obviously_2017}.
 Here we have only made the weaker requirement that every type profile results in a finite play. \Cref{def:OSP} is equivalent to the original definition on game trees with a uniform bound.\footnote{Without a uniform bound, the original definition runs into problems with deviations that do not mimic a coherent type and prolong the game forever.
 One other subtlety is that \Cref{def:OSP} considers only deviations that consistently mimic some type $t'_i$, whereas the definition of \cite{li_obviously_2017} permits deviations that mimic $t'_i$ at some vertices and mimic a distinct type $t''_i$ at other vertices.
 But the existence of a `profitable' deviation of that kind implies the existence of a `profitable' deviation of the simpler kind considered by \Cref{def:OSP}, so the definitions are equivalent.} Were we to make this additional restriction, we would need to strengthen the connectedness requirement (\Cref{def:nicely_connected}), but it would not otherwise alter any of the results.